 Wildlife and Habitat Install sediment control fence prior to initial grading activities to exclude any wildlife from the construction area.
 The exclusion fence should be buried at least six inches and be at least 24 inches high.
-Limit vehicular speeds within the project area to a maximum of 15- miles per hour.
+Limit vehicular speeds within the project area to a maximum of 15-miles per hour.
 Cover open trenches or excavation areas overnight and inspect every morning to ensure no wildlife species have been trapped.
-Incorporate dark-sky lighting practices into the final design for the VA HCC.
+Incorporate dark-sky lighting practices into the final design for the VA Health Care Center (HCC).
 Utilize mulch with a tackifier to promote revegetation of disturbed areas rather than matting to avoid entanglement hazards to wildlife.
-Use no-till drilling, hydro-mulching, and/or hydroseeding to reduce risk to wildlife.
-Avoid impacts to any burrows or other suitable habitat on the site, if feasible, and avoid or minimize disturbing or removing downed trees, rotting stumps, and leaf litter where feasible.
 Minimize vegetation clearing to the greatest extent practical.
 Revegetate temporarily impacted areas with native species, while incorporating pollinator conservation and management and invasive species control measures into a revegetation and maintenance plan to the extent practicable.
 Limit vegetation clearing to exclude the general bird nesting season, March 15 th through September 15 th , to avoid adverse impacts to breeding birds.
 Perform active bird nest surveys prior to planned clearing or construction, and a minimum 150-foot buffer of vegetation should remain around any active nests that are observed prior to disturbance.
-Limit construction activities like clearing or grading during April and May and after October to reduce risk to reptiles.
-When designing roads or parking areas with curbs, consider using Type I or Type III curbs to provide a gentle slope to enable turtles and small animals to get out of roadways.
-Provide an environmental awareness training that addresses protected species and protection measures prior to construction and implement a "No Kill Wildlife Policy" during the construction and operation of the site.
-Follow appropriate protocol if wildlife is encountered, as outlined by TPWD.
-Any translocations of reptiles should be the minimum distance possible, no greater than one mile and preferably within 100 to 200 yards from the initial encounter location.
-Contractors should be informed to allow reptiles found on the project site to safely leave the project area.
+Provide an environmental awareness training that addresses protected species and protection measures prior to construction.
 Conduct biological monitoring by a permitted biologist during active construction involving ground-disturbing activities.
-Request the most recent Texas Natural Diversity Database data on a regular basis and report all encounters of Species of Greatest Conservation Need.
 Noise Coordinate proposed construction activities in advance with any nearby sensitive receptors (e.g., WBAMC).
 Shut down noise-generating heavy equipment when it is not needed and maintain equipment per manufacturer's recommendations to minimize noise generation.
 Utilize broadband, self-adjusting backup alarms in lieu of backup- beepers consistent with applicable safety requirements and encourage construction personnel to operate equipment in the quietest manner practicable.
 Socioeconomics Secure the construction area to prevent unauthorized access to the property and to reduce the potential of health and safety risks.
 Implement BMPs during construction to minimize and control construction noise and fugitive dust, as discussed in other sections of this report, which would minimize adverse impacts to the surrounding populations.

 Community Services Coordinate any short-term road closures with the El Paso Police and Fire Department and the adjacent WBAMC to prevent significant disruption to their services.
 Solid Waste and Hazardous Materials Properly storage with appropriate labeling of petroleum products and hazardous materials in approved containers.
 Provide a secondary containment system around fuel storage containers and during refueling activities.
-Should a spill or release occur, any impacted soil would be effectively managed per applicable federal and state laws and regulations.
+Should a spill or release occur, any impacted soil would be properly handled per applicable federal and state laws and regulations.
 Conduct sampling of the HCC development site to further characterize the site and identify any potential soil contaminants.
 If soil contamination is found, it would be remediated in accordance with all applicable regulations prior to vertical construction.
 Recycle or divert debris in accordance with Fort Bliss's construction and demolition debris diversion policy.